Fundamental limitations on the device-independent quantum conference key agreement: Introduction

-We focus on physical behaviors with $N$ users (for arbitrary $N>2$), where each user is both sender and receiver to the behavior treated as a ``black box".
-This situation is a special case of network describable with a multiplex quantum channel where inputs and outputs are classical with quantum phenomena going inside the physical behavior~\cite{DBWH19}.
-All the trusted $N$ parties have the role of both sender and receiver to the channel, and their goal is to obtain a secret key in a device-independent way against a quantum adversary.
-Aiming at upper bounds on the device-independent key, we narrow the consideration to independent and identically distributed (i.i.d.) case.
+We focus on physical behaviors with $N$ users (for arbitrary $N>2$), where each user is both the sender and receiver of the behavior treated as a black box.
+This situation is a special case of a network describable with a multiplex quantum channel where inputs and outputs are classical with quantum phenomena going inside the physical behavior~\cite{DBWH19}.
+All $N$ trusted parties have the role of both the sender to and receiver from the channel and their goal is to obtain a secret key in a device-independent way against a quantum adversary.
+Aiming at upper bounds on the device-independent key, we narrow the consideration to the independent and identically distributed case.
 In this scenario, the honest parties share $n$ identical devices.
-All the $N$ parties set (classical) inputs ${\bf x}=(x_1,...,x_N)$ to each of the $n$ shared devices $P({\bf a}|{\bf x})$ and receive (classical) outputs ${\bf a}=(a_1,...,a_N)$ from each of them.
+All the $N$ parties set (classical) inputs ${\bf x}=(x_1,\ldots ,x_N)$ to each of the $n$ shared devices $P({\bf a}|{\bf x})$ and receive (classical) outputs ${\bf a}=(a_1,\ldots ,a_N)$ from each of them.
 We restrict our consideration to quantum devices.
 Such devices are realized by certain measurements ${\cal M}\equiv \otimes_{i=1}^N {\mathrm M}^{x_i}_{a_i}$ on quantum states $\rho_{A_1,\ldots ,A_N}\equiv \rho_{N(A)}$.
 We define these devices $(\rho_{N(A)},{\cal M})=\Tr \left[\rho_{N(A)} (\otimes_{i=1}^N {\mathrm M}^{x_i}_{a_i}) \right]$.

-In this work, we provide upper bounds on the device-independent conference key distillation rates for arbitrary multipartite states.
-As the first main result, we show how to construct multipartite states with a strict gap between the rate of the quantum device-independent conference key rates $K_{DI}$ and quantum device-dependent conference key rates $K_{DD}$.
-As a proxy, we use a bipartite state that satisfies $K_{DD}>K^{\downarrow}$ where $K^{\downarrow}$ is {\it reduced distillable key} introduced in Ref.~\cite{CFH21}.
-This implies that also in a multipartite case for some states $\rho_{A_1....A_N}$ (and any $N> 2$), there is neither a Bell-like inequality that can be used for testing nor a distillation protocol based on local operations and public communication (LOPC), that can achieve $K_{DI}(\rho_{A_1...A_N})=K_{DD}(\rho_{A_1...A_N})$.
-See Fig.~\ref{fig:multi}.